Mirza Ismail: Bangalore riots

 A major part of Ismail's administration was spent in suppressing various kinds of public disturbances.
 He had to do a great deal of tight-rope walking in the face of popular agitations conducted by the Indian National Congress.
-He had to maintain good relations with top Congress leaders like Mahatma Gandhi and Jawaharlal Nehru on one hand with the maharaja's interests in his mind on the other; he did everything possible to suppress Congress movements in the state for fear of communal violence and unrest in Bangalore.
+He had to maintain good relations with top Congress leaders like Mahatma Gandhi and Jawaharlal Nehru on one hand, and with the maharaja's interests in his mind on the other; he did everything possible to suppress Congress movements in the state for fear of communal violence and unrest in Bangalore.
 It was this very fear which came to the fore over Sultanpet Ganapathi Disturbances in Bangalore in 1928, an upheaval that created the long-desired opportunity for Congress, finally gaining grounds in the illusive state of Mysore.

 Following the death of Maharaja Krishnaraja Wadiyar IV in 1940, he continued as Diwan to Maharaja Jayachamaraja Wadiyar.
 However, he resigned in 1941 over differences.

 Round Table conferences

-As the majaraja's diwan, Ismail represented the kingdom and attended all three Round Table Conferences from November 1930 to January 1931.
+As the maharaja's diwan, Ismail represented the kingdom and attended all three Round Table Conferences from November 1930 to January 1931.